01

 02

-Define invoice metadata, expiry windows, payment references, status transitions and data needed for reconciliation.
+Define metadata, timestamps, status states, reference fields and records needed for reconciliation.

 03

-Design event handling for paid, expired, failed, refunded or manually reviewed payment states.
+Structure event handling for confirmed, expired, failed, refunded or manually reviewed payment states.

 04